productResearcher/module-two-challenge-portfolio/README.md

 I checked to make sure it is an error free webpage, this includes UI and Console inspecttion.

 #### Test 7: Validating with W3 validator.
+Corrected all errors that came up in W3 validator.
 ## Licence

 The is an M.I.T licence